pp2017/pp2017.github.io/accommodation.md

 Hótel Frón: This hotel is located in downtown Reykjavík, with regular bus links to the university.
 The price per night for a standard double room is 22.190 ISK, with breakfast included.
-We have rooms reserved from June 25th until June 30th and some reserved from June 25th -July 1st.
-Contact the conference organizers at pp2017conference@gmail.com for booking.
+We have rooms reserved from June 25th until June 30th and some reserved from June 25th - July 1st.
+Contact the conference organizers at elisabet@cpreykjavik.is for booking.
 The hotel webpage can be found [here][hotelfron]

 **We urge participants to book accommodation as soon as possible since hotels in Reykjavík are in high demand during summer.**